Rose Pencil Drawings

 Rose Outline

 I found it easier to draw the outside edge when I first attempted to do this outline of a hybrid tea rose.
+I placed small marks to indicate the height and width which helped to keep it to a reasonable size.

 About The Rose